 The bargaining power between employers and employees is not equal in many employment relationships.
 Employees may decide that their interests are represented more effectively through unions and collective bargaining.
 If a union represents employees in a workplace a collective agreement can be negotiated.

-A collective employment agreement is the formal employment agreement ratified and signed after collective bargaining.
-The agreement sets the terms and conditions of employment of union members whose work comes within the coverage clause of the agreement.
+A collective employment agreement is approved and signed after collective bargaining.
+The agreement sets the terms and conditions of employment of union members who are covered by the agreement.

 Collective employment agreements:

 - cover at least two employees and are between at least one employer and at least one registered union

 - can cover permanent, full-time, part-time, fixed-term and casual employees and may cover all or some of the employees in a workplace

 - have a coverage clause saying exactly what type of employees and types of jobs are covered

 - can be joined by extra unions and employers if the collective agreement specifically lets this happen.

 Non-union members may bargain collectively with an employer or employers, but their negotiations can’t end in a collective employment agreement, only identical or very similar individual employment agreements.

 Tools and Resources

 A framework for a collective agreement, plus a range of draft clauses.